Is Pineapple Beneficial for People with Diabetes?

 Is Pineapple Healthy for Diabetics?

-On the other hand, pineapple also has a comparatively high GI ranking than other fruits.
+On the other hand, pineapple also has a comparatively higher GI ranking than other fruits.
 The GI ranking of fresh whole pineapple is 59.
 In contrast, unsweetened pineapple juice contains a lower GI ranking owing to the deduction of solid carbs in pineapple.
 Tinned fruit in juice contains relatively the same GI ranking as fresh pineapple.
 Tinned pineapple found in syrup is merely a “no-no” for any person with diabetes.

 Pineapple stacks up to other fresh fruits on the GI scale (ranking from high to low):